jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 1. Study the [Standard Deviation Calculator Pseudocode](#standard-deviation-calculator-pseudocode) below.

 2. Draw a flowchart of *every* branch through the application.
 When complete, you should have a node for every condition in the application.
    - Do not draw one node per line.
 You are graphing the branches through the application from start to finish.
+Branches are places where the flow of the code proceeds in a new direction.
+Your graph will reflect branches at conditions, function calls, and ternary expressions.
+Loops also exhibit branching behavior because the loop evaluates whether the continue looping at each iteration's start, end (or even in the middle).
    - You do not need to graph the MAIN node.
 When you study the code, you will likely see why.
 You will have a single entry node to your tree.

 3. I recommend making your flowchart with [Mermaid.js](https://mermaid.js.org/syntax/flowchart.html) (though you might want to draw it by hand to start).
 This is good practice, and you can put it directly into a README markdown file for rendering in GitHub, Visual Studio Code, JetBrains IDEs, etc. See the [GradeLetterGenerator demo for an example.](https://github.com/jeff-adkisson/swe-3643-fall-2024/tree/main/examples/TestCoverage#graph-of-gradelettergenerator)